MacGuffin, 2020 ff.

 Contingency in form, 8 C-Prints, 17-24 x 20 cm

-1000 photometric measurements in lux of a burning candle before a white wall taken with a Gossen Multisix exposure meter, 2009
+1000 light measurements in lux of a burning candle in front of a white wall, taken with a Gossen Multisix light meter, 2009

 Dibond behind arcylic glass, 65 x 84 cm